Category Archives: Colorado

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has actually never ever been exactly surveyed, or an item that is being separated, will certainly require a survey to find the new edges and great deal lines in Colorado, which should be permanently marked so they will never ever become lost.
+Land that has actually never been exactly checked, or a piece that is being split, will certainly require a study to find the new edges and whole lot lines in Colorado, which ought to be completely noted so they will certainly never come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.